jeperkins4/prefab/README.md

 ### Customize and extend Bootstrap

-If you select LESS or SCSS as your stylesheet engine, you will get an `app/assets/stylesheets/bootstrap-variables.[less|scss]` file with all of the default variables of Bootstrap.
+You will get an `app/assets/stylesheets/bootstrap-variables.[less|scss]` file with all of the default variables of Bootstrap.
 This way you can customize the look and feel of Bootstrap without having to download any extra file.

 ### Javascript